 LM6000™

-The LM6000™ industrial gas turbine derives from GE’s CF6-80 aircraft engine.
-This industrial gas turbine is used primarily for power generation applications, but also as a direct mechanical drive, for instance, to power pumps.
-MTU has been providing maintenance services for this type of gas turbine since 1996.
+The LM6000™ industrial gas turbine is derived from GE’s CF6-80 aircraft engine.
+While it is mainly used in power generation, it can also serve as a direct mechanical drive for applications such as pumps.
+MTU Maintenance Berlin-Brandenburg has provided MRO services for this type of gas turbine since 1996.

-The LM6000™ is comprised of a five-stage low-pressure compressor (LPC), a 14-stage high-pressure compressor (HPC), an annular combustor, a two-stage high-pressure turbine (HPT), and a fivestage low-pressure turbine (LPT).
-As with the CF6-80C, the LM6000™ couples loads directly to the low-pressure turbine shaft, which drives the generator directly.
+The LM6000™ model features a five-stage low-pressure compressor (LPC), a 14-stage high-pressure compressor (HPC), an annular combustor, a two-stage high-pressure turbine (HPT), and a five-stage low-pressure turbine (LPT).
+As in the CF6-80C, the LM6000™ features a shaft that connects the low-pressure compressor to the low-pressure turbine.
+This coupled shaft also drives the generator.

 Facts